sunaku/md2man/README.markdown

 Limitations
 ------------------------------------------------------------------------------

-At present, Redman does not translate the following [Redcarpet2] node types:
+At present, md2man does not translate the following [Redcarpet2] node types:

   * `block_html`
   * `strikethrough`